WHU-ZQH/WHU-ZQH.github.io/_pages/about.md

 ---

 <!-- ## About Me -->
-I am a master student (third year) in college of computer science and technology, Jilin university (JLU), and advised by [Ximing Li](https://scholar.google.com/citations?hl=zh-CN&user=2WQ--c4AAAAJ).
+I am a Ph.D. student in college of computer science and technology, Jilin university (JLU), and advised by [Ximing Li](https://scholar.google.com/citations?hl=zh-CN&user=2WQ--c4AAAAJ).

 ### Educations

+- **Jilin University**, _2023 -- Present_
+Ph.D.
+Candidate in College of Computer Science and Technology.
 - **Jilin University**, _2020 -- 2023_
 Master in College of Computer Science and Technology.
 - **Jilin University**, _2016 -- 2020_